YKatrechko/espbox/README.md

 # ESPBox

 Firmware for ESP8266/ESP8285 used as SD card logger using [arduino core version](https://github.com/esp8266/Arduino)
-This firmware allows not only to have a cheap bridge between Wifi and serial, but also to have a web UI to configure wifi, to monitor 3D printer and even control it, and to make things easy, UI is fully customizable without reflashing FW.

 <u>Development version:</u>
 Arduino ide 1.8.0 with git from ESP8266 : [![Build Status](https://travis-ci.org/luc-github/ESP3D.svg?branch=master)](https://travis-ci.org/luc-github/ESP3D)